Nashville teens lead 10,000 in peaceful protest

-When six teenagers decided to organize a peaceful protest after the death of George Floyd, Breonna Taylor and Ahmaud Arbery, they never imagined it would turn into the massive and historic event that it did.
+NASHVILLE, Tenn. - When six teenagers decided to organize a peaceful protest after the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery and Daniel Hambrick, they never imagined it would turn into a massive and historic event.

 Kennedy Green, Nya Collins, Jade Fuller and Emma Rose Smith during the demonstration.
 (Photo credit: @not_alex_kent_)

+“She pretty much put the flyer out there and we wanted to be a part of it,” Smith said.

+Social media platforms such as Twitter, Instagram and Discord helped the girls get their message out, efforts that ultimately contributed to the enormous crowd that gathered at their peaceful demonstration.

-Before Thursday, they say they expected around 800 or 1,000 people to show up to their protest, so you can imagine their amazement when their push for change drew at least 10,000 people together, peacefully, according to FOX17 Nashville.
+Before the big day, they said they expected around 800 or 1,000 people to show up to the protest.
+It’s easy to imagine the group’s amazement when their push for change drew at least 10,000 people together, peacefully.

 Upwards of 10,000 people showed up for the peaceful demonstration.
 (Photo credit: @not_alex_kent_)